 Limited Partnerships

-A limited partnership is a partnership which consists of a general partner, who contributes the management and expertise in running the business, and limited partners who contribute only money—they are not involved in the day-to-day operation of the business.
+A limited partnership is a partnership which consists of a general partner, who contributes the management and expertise in running the business, and limited partners who contribute only money — they are not involved in the day-to-day operation of the business.

 The general partner is the person who actually sets up and manages the business, and assumes all liabilities of the business.
-The IRS requires that the general partner have at least a 1% financial investment in the partnership, but, in most cases, the general partner does not contribute a significant amount of money.
+The IRS requires that the general partner have at least a 1% financial investment in the partnership, but, the general partner usually does not contribute a significant amount of money.
 The general partner is remunerated by assessed fees and a percentage of the profit.
 Upon liquidation, the general partner frequently gets 50% or 60% of the profits, with the limited partners getting the rest as a capital gain.

-The limited partnership is created by contract—the Agreement of Limited Partnership—between the general partner and the limited partners, which delineates the rights and duties of all partners.
+The limited partnership is created by contract — the Agreement of Limited Partnership — between the general partner and the limited partners, which delineates the rights and duties of all partners.
 This contract stipulates that the limited partners have the right:

 The agreement also restricts the resale of limited partnerships.
 Any new partners must satisfy the requirements of the Agreement of Limited Partnership, and the general partner usually has the right to accept or reject any new partners.
-In any case, limited partnerships are illiquid investments because they are not listed on any exchange, so it would be difficult to value the partnership.
+In any case, limited partnerships are illiquid investments because most are not listed on any exchange, so it would be difficult to value the partnership.

 To operate, states require that the limited partnership file a Certificate of Limited Partnership that includes the name of the business, business purpose, its proposed lifespan, the name of the general partner, the names and capital contributions from the limited partners, and how the partnership will be terminated.